Adi8yaaa/Adi8yaaa/README.md

 - 😄 Pronouns: He\Him
 - ⚡ Fun fact: I can solve a Rubik's Cube in under a minute!

-How does that sound?
-Feel free to tweak any part of it! 😄

 <!---
 Adi8yaaa/Adi8yaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.